-Approximately 7 mL of blood is estimated to be collected at a given visit.
+Approximately 7 mL of blood will be collected at a given visit for children under 15 kg in weight.
 Please refer to the Laboratory Manual for details regarding specimen sample collection, processing, storage, and shipping procedures.

 10.8 Publications

 Allergan as the sponsor, has proprietary interest in this study.
 Authorship and manuscript composition will reflect joint cooperation between multiple investigators and sites and Allergan personnel.
 Authorship will be established prior to the writing of the manuscript.
 As this study involves multiple centers, no individual publications will be allowed prior to completion of the final report of the multicenter study except as agreed with Allergan.